-The Latest: Police union head blasts firing over chokehold
+The Latest: NYPD fires officer for death of Eric Garner

 After five years of investigations and protests, a New York City police officer has been fired for the chokehold death of an unarmed black man.

-Police Commissioner James O’Neill announced Monday that he has fired Officer Daniel Pantaleo based on a recent recommendation of a department disciplinary judge.
+Police commissioner James O’Neill announced Monday that he has fired Officer Daniel Pantaleo based on a recent recommendation of a department disciplinary judge.

 Pantaleo is the officer who was recorded on video wrestling Eric Garner to the ground in 2014, with his arm wrapped tightly around Garner’s neck.